LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/working-hours-management-best-practices.md

 date: 2019-01-17 13:13:10 +0000

 ---
+### Workdays

 The configuration of scheduled [Workdays](https://developers.liveperson.com/account-configuration-workdays-overview.html) allows you to set hours of operation for specific days of the week and assign them as the account's default settings or for each individual skill, which overrides the default settings.

 During the specified hours of operation, consumers will receive working hours **auto messages** and the **expected time to response** message for the skill as defined in the account.
 Outside of the specified hours of operation, consumers will receive off hours auto messages and the expected time to response including the time until the next shift begins.
+See more on shift in our [shift scheduler guide](/contact-center-management-messaging-operations-shift-scheduler-configuration-guide.html).

 The expected time to respond is also available for the agent, so it is clear to him when the consumer is expecting his reply.

+### Special occasions

 The configuration of [Special Occasions](https://developers.liveperson.com/account-configuration-special-occasions-overview.html) allows you to set specific dates in which there is an exception to the hours of operation defined by the Workdays API or through the LiveEngage UI, for example, working hours during public holidays.
 The expected behavior on the visitor side as far as automatic messages and time to response is exactly the same as Workdays.